NonMajorNerd/nonmajornerd.github.io/commands.md

 tags: [Nerd_Navy, KnightBot]
 sidebar: knightbot_sidebar
 permalink: commands.html
-summary: KnightBot has a number of chat commands which follow the syntax '!Command [Parameters]'.
+summary: KnightBot has a number of commands you can enter via chat which follow the syntax '!Command [Parameters]'.
 Commands are not case sensetive and do not cost channel points to use.
 ---

 ## Archetype Commands

+### !KeepArchetype
+> _Alaises; !KeepArch, !KArchetype, !KArch_
+>
+> This command is used after activating a Archetype Redemtpion to keep your character's current archetype and discard the newly rolled archetype.

 ### !ReplaceArchetype
 > _Alaises; !ReplaceArch, !RArchetype, !RArch_
 >
 > This command is used after activating a Archetype Redemtpion to replace your character's current archetype with the newly rolled archetype.

+## Artifact Commands

 ### !KeepArchetype
-> _Alaises; !KeepArch, !KArchetype, !KArch_
+> _Alaises; !KArtifact, !KeepArt, !KArt_
 >
-> This command is used after activating a Archetype Redemtpion to keep your character's current archetype and discard the newly rolled archetype.
+> This command is used after activating an Artifact Map Redemtpion to keep your character's current artifact and discard the newly discovered artifact.

-## Artifact Commands

 ### !ReplaceArtifact
 > _Alaises; !ReplaceArt, !RArt_
 >
 > This command is used after activating an Artifact Map Redemtpion to replace your character's current artifact with the newly discovered artifact.

-### !KeepArchetype
-> _Alaises; !KArtifact, !KeepArt, !KArt_
->
-> This command is used after activating an Artifact Map Redemtpion to keep your character's current artifact and discard the newly discovered artifact.

 ## Character Commands